Nsw Boating Regulations – What You Need To Get Out On The Water

+You can complete your Coxswain Course at Maritime Training School, along with other sailing lessons.
+You need to make sure that you have a good school to help you learn the boating lessons.
+But before you finish your sailboat driving course, you will also need to look at the regulations.
+What are the Boating Regulations in NSW?
 Whether you are an amateur or a veteran at sailing a boat, you need to know about certain rules and regulations regarding the boating experience.
 If you do not know these rules and regulations, you cannot hit the water and be safe out there.
 You could even become a hazard for others!
 Here are the most important boating rules and regulations for you:

-1. Boat Driving Licence: You will definitely need this.
+1. Boat Driving License: You will definitely need this.
 You cannot drive a car on the road without a license, so why not do the same for boating.
 It is basically driving on water instead of the road.
-Make sure you know what kind of licence you need.
+Make sure you know what kind of license you need.
 There are two types of license: General boat driving license is needed for powered recreational vessel at 10 knots or more Personal watercraft driving license is for PWC, which is another type of powered recreational vessel at 10 knots or more

 2.Boat Registration: You need to register your boat.
 Any person, who is above the age of 16, can register their vessels.
 An unregistered vessel cannot be driven or sailed!

 3. Speed: Certain areas have a designated speed for the boats and that has to be maintained at all costs.
 Make sure to check the speed limit for boats in the places you plan to visit.
 No use riding the boat and creating trouble.
 This ruins the whole mood of the ride.